Haven't I seen you before?note

 - Though, funnily enough, the only reason he has the look down is because he was visually based off his voice actor, Sam Witwer

 - Nathan Drake from Uncharted fits almost every characteristic, except that he hasn't lost a loved one (he does what he does because he's a naturally curious adrenaline-junkie) and has sufficient charm to overcome his (deliberately) generic design.
 Played with, though, in that he looks kinda like Nathan Fillion.
+The third game reveals that Nathan Drake isn't actually his real name.
+He's just some orphan who was a fan of Francis Drake.

 - Jet Brody of Fracture.